PoCInnovation/Workshops/p2p/5.Create_an_ERC-20/SETUP.md

 ## VSCode Integration

-I recommand you to install [solidity vscode extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity), it is an extension that simplifies development in Solidity.
+I recommend you to install [solidity vscode extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity), it is an extension that simplifies development in Solidity.

 To be able to use it natively with foundry, you are going to do a few steps: